-The lecture will be given online and we will pause at regular intervals for questions and discussion.
+The lecture will be given online (using MS Teams) and we will pause at regular intervals for questions and discussion.
 Recordings will be made available upon request.

 After course completion, students should:

 - be able to identify attack surface and trust relationships in software systems

 - understand how security impact of vulnerabilities is determined

 - be able to review system designs for security-relevant flaws

 - discover system code vulnerabilities via source code review

 - discover vulnerabilities by reverse engineering binary code

 - be able to write basic proof-of-concept exploits

 - know the capabilities and limitations of static/dynamic analysis